 Our free cheat sheet covers every learning objective in the National Standards for Personal Finance Education and the corresponding Kids' Money Lesson Plans - we cover each and every standard!

 Music is a fantastic tool to use with preschoolers for many purposes.
 Money education is no exception.
 By engaging rhythmically and singing along with songs, kids remember crucial terms and ideas and make connections that will lead to greater learning down the road.
 Whether lyrics are about piggy banks, coins, or grocery stores, there are many ways to use music in your curriculum and begin to show them how money works.
 Children will have fun, sing out loud, and learn the concepts you want them to understand for a bright financial future.
 You can find plenty of pre-made music choices online for Pre-K kids, or you can make up your own lyrics if you want to get creative.
-Regardless, your students will look forward to singing and learning about money this time of day.
+Regardless, your students will look forward to singing and learning about money at this time of day.

 There are limitless opportunities to provide financial education through songs and music.
 Some of the possibilities include: